tjmahr/dissertation/docs/15-aim1-notebook.md

 looks to the phonological foil at age 3.

 I tested the same two predictors on looks to the semantic foil at age 3.
-These child-level factors did not show any parametric effects, smooth effects or smooth interactions with time.
+These child-level factors did not show any significant parametric effects, smooth effects or smooth interactions with time.
 Thus, children's looks to the semantic foil were not reliably related to phonological discrimination or receptive vocabulary.

+## Discussion

+In the preceding analyses, I examined children's fixation patterns to the phonological and semantic competitors.
+With each year of the study, children looked more to the target numerically, so these analyses modeled the ratio of looks to the competitors versus the unrelated image used in each trial.
+Thus, even as the number of looks to the phonological foil decreases with age, the advantage of the foil over the unrelated image would still increase.

 Talking points :

 * I tested whether two child-level features predicted looks to the competitor image at age 3.
 * One a priori expectation was that looks to the phonological foil would relate to phonological discrimination ability, because children who can reliably discriminate one-feature phonetic differences between words would have richer phonological or phonetic representations that supported word recognition.
 * The expectation was tenuously supported by a generalized additive model where children with greater discrimination abilities showed more early looks to the phonological foil.
 However, this model showed an unexpected effect for children with the lowest discrimination scores, so this model is interpreted cautiously.
 * The other a prior expectation was that looks to semantic foil would relate to looks to the receptive vocabulary.
 However, neigther predicted related to looks the semantic foil.